torvalds/linux/Documentation/kernel-hacking/hacking.rst

 Defined in ``include/linux/export.h``

-This is the classic method of exporting a symbol: dynamically loaded modules will be able to use the symbol as normal.
+This is the classic method of exporting a symbol: dynamically loaded modules will be able to use the symbol as yesrmal.

 :c:func:`EXPORT_SYMBOL_GPL()`
 -----------------------------